iipc/robustlinks/README.md

 ## RobustLinks Menu

 After adding the RobustLinks javascript source to your HTML file, a new link icon will appear next to all the decorated links in the page.
-Clicking the down arrow in this link icon will pop a menu with one or more of the following items, depending on the decoration attributes provided in each of the links.
+Clicking the down arrow in this link icon will pop up a menu with one or more of the following items, depending on the decoration attributes provided in each of the links.

 * `Get near link date ...`: When clicking this menu item, the javascript library will use the datetime provided in the `data-versiondate` attribute along with the original url and redirect you to the closest memento around that datetime using the [Memento Time Travel](http://timetravel.mementoweb.org/guide/api/) service.